washingtonfbueno/washingtonfbueno/README.md

 # 💫 About Me:
-Hi there, i'm Washington, graduated in Civil Engineering
+Hi there, i'm Washington, graduated in Civil Engineering and studying Backend for Web Dev

 ## 🌐 Socials: